- the kind of information Racing Victoria may collect about you, how it is collected and how it is held by Racing Victoria;

 If any request for access to information is to be denied in part or full or not provided in the manner requested by an individual, Racing Victoria will give the individual a written notice, setting out, amongst others, the reasons for the refusal except to the extent that, having regard to the grounds for the refusal, it would be unreasonable to do so.

-Racing Victoria operates various websites (Website) and a mobile phone application (App).
+Racing Victoria operates various websites (Website) as follows:

 - signs up to receive a newsletter; or

 - enters a competition or participates in a promotion.